RuyiLi/jyasic/README.md

 [30000] orangish (#ff6219) - **god tier: a song of ice and fire**: covers the entire screen with bullets flying in from the left and right sides of the screen

-[30000] rainbow (#??????) - **god tier: the fool's world**: creates a flashing rainbow-colored black hole that grows, pulling in enemies and shredding them. _warning: this thing flashes really really really fast so you might want to look away when you use this powerup and just let it do its thing_
+[35000] rainbow (#??????) - **god tier: the fool's world**: creates a flashing rainbow-colored black hole that grows, pulling in enemies and shredding them. _warning: this thing changes color really fast, it might hurt your eyes a bit_

+[40000] distorted player sprite or background sprite (#??????) - **god tier: doki doki**: creates a flashing rainbow-colored black hole that grows, pulling in enemies and shredding them. _warning: remember when i said **the fool's world** would hurt your head? compared to this, it's a cakewalk. for your own sake, hold space, look away, and don't look back until around 7 seconds have passed_